MC4713/markdowns/Soccer Launch Speed.md

 </ol>
 <hr>
 <h3 id="angle-approximation">Angle Approximation</h3>
-<p>Random Forest and XGBoost PKL files are located within the src/ball module of the lib–algorithms, and are required to load in the regression-based models and subsequently provide an estimate of the launch angle of the ball for each event.</p>
+<p>Random Forest and XGBoost PKL files are located within the src/ball/SoccerAngleModels folder in lib–algorithms, and are required to load in the regression-based models and subsequently provide an estimate of the launch angle of the ball for each event.</p>
 <p><strong>Inputs</strong>:</p>
 <ul>
 <li>Event features for each flight: <code>duration</code>, <code>speed</code>, and <code>spin</code> are extracted from the ball IMU data.
 In this case saved as eventData.csv</li>